-Using assessment materials from Ball State academic and Student Affairs units, class members are to provide consultation about improvements of assessment efforts.
+Using materials provided about assessment of student learning, class members are to form five groups and provide consultation about improvements of assessment efforts within two units at BGSU, one an academic unit and one a student affairs unit.
 The consultation results will be provided in the form of an approximately 10-minute class presentation.
-Please note that class members are not actually contacting the units; this is just an exercise for the class.
+The units to be critiqued include the following: